-Nine months after fire gutted Java Monkey, owner decides to close the business for goodThe Java Monkey in Decatur.
+Nine months after fire gutted Java Monkey, owner decides to close the business for goodThe Java Monkey in Decatur before it was destroyed by a fire two years ago.
 Photo by Dan Whisenhunt

 This story has been updated.